Skip to content

 Benefits of TMS Treatment for PTSD

-Transcranial Magnetic Stimulation (TMS) offers several key benefits for people with PTSD.
+Transcranial Magnetic Stimulation (TMS) offers several key benefits for people with post traumatic stress.
 It is a non-invasive procedure, so it is safe and low risk.
-Unlike surgery, it does not require any incisions.
+Unlike surgery, it does not require any incisions as it uses magnetic fields.
 TMS is usually well tolerated with fewer side effects than many medications and it may reduce the need for long-term drug treatment.

 TMS works by targeting areas of the brain linked to PTSD symptoms.
 This focused approach can help relieve intrusive thoughts, avoidance behaviours and hyperarousal.
 Research shows that many people experience reductions in symptoms after treatment.